Mailing list

 Bio

 Jane Hughes (b.1984, Co.
-Meath) lives and works between Ireland and Finland.
+Meath, Ireland) lives and works between Ireland and Finland.
 Previously, she spent over a decade in Berlin.
-Her practice is centered on painting but also extends to drawing, sculpture, and installation.
-Her work is focused on exploring remnants of the past, personal and social histories, and shifting landscapes through the language of paint.
+Her practice is centred on painting occasionally extending to drawing, sculpture, and installation.

-She has been awarded several artist residencies, including the Tyrone Guthrie Centre (Meath County Council, Ireland, 2022)and a five-month residency at Stundars Museum (Arts Council of Ostrobothnia, Finland, 2015), among others.
+She has been awarded several artist residencies, including the Tyrone Guthrie Centre, Co.
+Monaghan, Ireland (Meath County Council, Ireland, 2022) and a five-month residency at Stundars Museum (Arts Council of Ostrobothnia, Finland, 2015), among others.

 Hughes earned an MA in Environmental Art from Aalto University, Helsinki (2012), including a year at the MA program in Art in Context at University of the Arts (UDK), Berlin (2010–2011).
 She previously completed a BA in Fine Art Painting at the National College of Art & Design, Dublin (2006).